srgers10/GCPParsingProject/README.md

 1. You can press the **Update** button to update the example output with the new field expressions
 1. When you are happy with the result, press the **Parse** button and it will run the field extraction over all events in the log file and save it in JSON format to the desired location

+## Using the Parser

+via a command line or a script run the following command `python Parser.py log_file command_table_file output_file`
+ex:
+`python Parser.py example_log_file.log example_command_table.txt my_fields.json`

+When you run the command it will parse the log file by the given commands and store the values in JSON format.